fingltd/4mc/Readme.md

  LZ4-Ultra                31 MB/s                502 MB/s      2.716
 ```
 Please note that 4mc/4mz compression codecs can be also used in any stage of the M/R as compression codecs.
+ZSTD is winning over LZ4 on almost all use cases, except for super real-time cases or near real-time cases where
+you are not needing long-term storage.

 ## Releases and change history
 Releases with artifacts available at https://github.com/carlomedas/4mc/releases - Attached artifacts contain jar with embedded native library for Windows/Linux/MacOS.
 You can anyway compile JNI bindings for your own platform and override embedded ones.